-NorthConnex is a nine kilometre tunnel that will link the M1 Pacific Motorway at Wahroonga to the Hills M2 Motorway at West Pennant Hills, removing around 5,000 trucks off Pennant Hills Road.
+The nine kilometre NorthConnex twin tunnel motorway is expected to open in 2020.
+NorthConnex will provide a direct connection between the M1 Pacific Motorway at Wahroonga and the Hills M2 Motorway at West Pennant Hills.

-- Twin motorway tunnels with a three lane capacity for future traffic growth
+- Twin nine kilometre motorway tunnels with two lanes and a breakdown lane in each direction, with three lane capacity for future traffic growth

 - A Northern Interchange connecting the M1 Pacific Motorway, the Pacific Highway and Pennant Hills Road

 - A northern ventilation outlet and support facilities located within and immediately adjacent to the existing M1 Motorway corridor

 - A Southern Interchange connecting with Pennant Hills Road and the Hills M2 Motorway